Advancing the Value of Ethnography

 Board President, Stripe Partners | London, UK

-Samantha Gottlieb (she/her) is an anthropologist informed by science and technology studies.
-She is currently a UXR Manager at Google with the Fitbit team.
-Sam has 20+ years of expertise in health technology and understanding the complexity of U.S. health care delivery.
-She combines her education in philosophy, gender studies, public health, and anthropology to bring a multi-disciplinary lens to her work.
-Sam has worked as a consultant in biotech, digital media, public health departments, and health care startups.
+Samantha Gottlieb (she/her) is a science and technology studies anthropologist, and a New Yorker living in California.
+She most recently led Fitbit’s mobile wellbeing UXR team at Google.
+Sam combines her education in philosophy, gender studies, public health, and anthropology to bring a multi-disciplinary lens to her work.
+With over 20+ years of health technology expertise, she has worked as a consultant in biotech, digital media, public health departments, and health care startups.
 She is motivated by research that explores the interplay between diverse institutional actors and individuals who reclaim agency despite structural limitations.
 Sam first attended EPIC in 2009 and values the community of critical social thinkers and observers.

 Samantha Gottlieb